cobalthex/DyingAndMore/future.md

 0. Trails that use triangle strips

-0. Radial menus for editor
+0. Radial menus for editor (radial menus implemented)

 0. Gases
-	0. Damage effects
 	0. Behavior changing

 0. exportable values (floats) from objects (export rate of fire of weapon for use with animation, etc)

+0. Variations for enemy skins